vertexbz/lsdtool/README.md

 * git - only to clone the repository, not really used by the tool itself
 * curl - to download the j9 JDK
 * unzip - to unpack the downloaded j9 JDK
+* java, jar - part of OpenJDK package.
+Any version should do

 And:
 * x86 32bit libc - required to run 32bit j9 JDK